Yukieos/Yukieos/README.md

 I love building things at the intersection of **AI**, **visual computing**, and **real-world usability**.
 Whether it's fine-tuning language models, visualizing electric fields in 3D, or deploying grocery recognition systems, I'm most excited when tech becomes *useful* and *usable*.

+I am currently working at **Greenbit AI** as AI software engineer, and **Columbia Build Lab (Hangry)** as a full stack engiener.

+I am also an Undergraduate Research Assistant at **Columbia Engineering's CRIS Lab and DAPLab building AI agents and reinforcement learning related training**.

 ---

 ### Tech Stack